craftercms/docs/source/system-administrators/activities/authoring/navigating-main-menu.rst

 Logging Levels
 --------------

-There are 4 log levels defined in Crafter CMS.
+There are 4 log levels defined in CrafterCMS.
 These levels determine what messages will be logged and displayed in the **Logging Console**.
 Below are the 4 log levels available from the lowest to the highest:

     - debug: displays things useful for debugging
     - info: displays informational messages like progress of the application, etc